alshedivat/al-folio/_pages/about.md

 I am a CSE PhD Candidate in Clarity Lab at the University of Michigan advised by [Prof. Jason Mars](https://www.jasonmars.org/).
 My research is focused on the design of novel systems and approaches optimized for scalable artificial intelligence (AI) infrastructures primarily in NLP & HAI.

-Outside of UM, I am a Lecturer I in the Department of Computer Science at the [University of Guyana](https://uog.edu.gy), as well as a Director on the board of [Nexus Hub](https://www.nexushubinc.org/) and [V75 Inc](https://v75inc.com/).
+Outside of UM, I am a Lecturer Ɪ in the Department of Computer Science at the [University of Guyana](https://uog.edu.gy), as well as a Director on the board of [Nexus Hub](https://www.nexushubinc.org/) and [V75 Inc](https://v75inc.com/).

 At Nexus Hub & V75 Inc I focus on the advancement of Guyana's technology sector spearheading initiatives geared towards fostering collaboration, supporting innovation, youth development and enabling economic stability for all of Guyana.
 I completed my Bsc. in Computer Science at the University of Guyana and I was born and raised in [Georgetown, Guyana](https://en.wikipedia.org/wiki/Guyana).